qetza/replacetokens-task/README.md

 4. Configure the step.

 # Release notes
+**New in 1.4.0**
+- Add variables expansion in variable values.

 **New in 1.3.1**
 - Fix wrong encoding constructors parameters.

 **New in 1.3.0**
-- Replaced parameter 'Fail on missing' with 'Action' in 'Missing variables' group.
+- Replaced parameter _Fail on missing_ with _Action_ in _Missing variables_ group.
-- Add 'Keep token' parameter in 'Missing variables' group.
+- Add _Keep token_ parameter in 'Missing variables' group.
 - Fix issue on empty file.

 **New in 1.2.0**